-This is one of the top 5 scams in Singapore, with the largest sum cheated in ONE single case amounting to SGD50,000..
+This was one of the top 5 scams in Singapore in 2020, with the largest sum cheated in ONE single case amounting to SGD50,000..

 Credit-for-sex scammers talk their victims into buying them a purchase or gift card (e.g. Alipay Purchase Cards, iTunes cards, etc) in exchange for a meet-up, date or sexual favours.